WTKZ: History

 The idea was refined, and in January 1979, Studio 13 debuted.
 It was broadcast Saturdays from 9 p.m. to 2 a.m., with Mike Jacobs as the DJ/Host/MC.
 Bill Sheridan was the mixer and board tech.
 Pepsi became a primary sponsor.
 Commercials were inserted by voicing them while the music played without interruption.
 The show opened with the Parliament's "Get Off Your Ass and Jam", followed by Bell and James' "Livin' It Up (Friday Night)".
-The lyrics contained curse words, which resulted in an FCC warning to the station and made the local news.
+The lyrics contained curse words, which resulted in a warning by the Federal Communications Commission (FCC) to the station and made the local news.
 The first night the crowd was 600 people.
 After the news coverage and word of mouth, Studio 13 averaged 2,000 people per night and could have done more had there not been a fire marshal's limit on the number of people.

 WKAP realized a ratings jump from 3.8 to 23.4, Saturday evenings from 9 to midnight in a one-month period and maintained this throughout the summer until the show's conclusion on Labor Day 1979 at the park's request.
 The management of Castle Garden also invested in and shot a 1-hour video pilot entitled "Castle Garden" that it attempted unsuccessfully to syndicate.

 The one bright spot was in the fall of 1979 in New York City at the Annual Billboard Disco Forum and Convention.
 Mike Jacobs received an honorable mention as "DJ of the Year" for the Philadelphia region and was invited to spin at the Roseland Ballroom during the convention.
 WKAP also fared well at this convention being nominated for "Most Innovative Breakout Radio Show" for the year 1979, but lost out to WCAU-FM in Philadelphia, which is now WOGL.
-Jacobs continued in radio and clubs in the area working at Sunny 1100 WGPA and 96.1 WLEV-FM until 1997.
-Some of the other WKAP Air-Personalities moved on to other outlets, such as Bill Sheridan to WKRZ in Wilkes-Barre, 99 "The Hawk" in Easton, and Kris Bailey to AM 790 WAEB.
+Jacobs continued in radio and clubs in the area working at WGPA and WLEV-FM until 1997.
+Some of the other WKAP air personalities moved on to other outlets, such as Bill Sheridan to WKRZ in Wilkes-Barre, WODE-FM in Easton, and Kris Bailey to WAEB.